ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

 In this challenge, you will read in the data from the pokemon file and save it into an ``ArrayList`` of ``Pokemon`` objects.

 1. Design a class called ``Pokemon``.
 Choose at least 3 attributes that can be found in the pokemon file for your class.
 Write a constructor that takes in these attributes as parameters and saves them into instance variables.
-You may need to add some getters as well.
+You may need to add some getters and a ``toString`` method as well.

 2. Read in the data from the pokemon file.
 You can use ``Files.readAllLines`` or the ``Scanner`` class.

-3. Inside a loop, split each line into its attributes and create ``Pokemon`` objects using its constructor.
-Save the objects into the  ``Pokemon ArrayList``.
+3. Inside a loop, split each line into its attributes and create a ``Pokemon`` object using its constructor.
+Add the object to the ``Pokemon ArrayList``.

 4. Do something interesting with the data using a loop, for example you could find the Pokemon with the highest speed or print out all the Pokemon of a certain type.